foutrelis/chromium-launcher/README.md

 It is meant to be installed as `/usr/bin/chromium` and act as a wrapper around the Chromium binary.

+Running `chromium --help` will show where it looks for the `chromium-flags.conf` file, along with a list of the custom flags it was able to read from it.
+If PepperFlash was found on the system, it will generate and display flags for that as well.

 ## License

 This project is licensed under ISC.